dotnet/roslyn/docs/features/patterns.work.md

   - [ ] static bool for active patterns
   - [ ] instance bool for captured data (regex)
   - [ ] Do we want to support "breakpoints inside" patterns (#9095)
+- [ ] Do we want to support keyword "arguments" in recursive patterns? e.g. `if (p is Point(X: 3, Y: 4)) ...`
 - [ ] What is the correct precedence of *throw-expression*?
 Should *assignment* be allowed as its subexpression?
+- [ ] There would be an ambiguity with a hypothetical "type pattern" and the constant pattern.
+This is the reason we do not allow the latter in an is-pattern expression, and don't allow the former in a subproperty pattern.
+But that is irregular.
+Can we come up with name lookup rules that support both?

 Progress checklist:
 - [ ] Add a decision tree to enable